elileinkram/_feedstack_web/README.md

 1. Transparency as to why and how posts end up in our feeds.
 2. Control over the algorithms that determine what enters our feeds.

-And at Jasper, we aim to fix those patches.
+And at Jasper, we aim to fix that.

 # How it works